Lyles storms to 200m victory as he ties year's best time

 The time tied his personal best and the world leading time, which he shares with South Africa’s Clarence Munyai.

 “I’m a little disappointed in the time.
 I wanted to run faster and make that world lead my own,” Lyles, who also shares the yearly 100m lead, told reporters.
-“But I know I will be able to do it later in the season.”
+“But I know I will be able to do it later in the season.

+“I’m trying to go 19.4,” the 20-year-old added.
+“It is a time that has been flashing in my head for a while now and I think it is about time to do it.”

+Only Jamaicans Usain Bolt and Yohan Blake and American Michael Johnson have ever run faster, with the retired Bolt holding the world record at 19.19 seconds.

 Norman, the world indoor 400m record holder, took second in 19.88.

-Another yearly best came in the men’s 5,000m where Bahrain’s Birhanu Balew won in 13:01.09 after Ethiopians Selemon Barega, who finished second, and Yomif Kejelcha became entangled.
+Another yearly best came in the men’s 5,000m where Bahrain’s Birhanu Balew won in 13:01.09 after Ethiopians Selemon Barega, who finished second, and Yomif Kejelcha, became entangled.

+Barega appeared to accidentally trip leader Kejelcha, who nearly pulled Barega to the track and was later disqualified.

+In a big surprise, American Shelby Houlihan stunned a high-quality women’s 1,500m field that included British record holder Laura Muir and South African Caster Semenya.

 Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Ken Ferris